 3. Place of direction and control

 Allocate all services to the MCTD if an employee's direction and control emanate from only the MCTD and the employee performs some services within the MCTD.

 Direction and control means the place from which the employer directs and controls the activities of the employee.
-It's not necessarily the location of the principal office, but rather the point from which basic authority over the supervision of services emanates (for example, the place where the employer assigns jobs, issues instructions, or maintains personnel and payroll records).
+It is not necessarily the location of the principal office, but rather the point from which basic authority over the supervision of services emanates (for example, the place from which job assignments are made, and/or instructions issued, or the place at which personnel and payroll records are maintained).